p-chan5/EasyPulse/HOW_TO_BUILD_THEM.md

 - Make sure to `Reset` each effect before starting.

+- PulseAudio/PulseEffects users should use advanced tools like [JACK](https://jackaudio.org/) and [Carla](https://kx.studio/Applications:Carla).
+Then, try emulating the on/off switch (Bypass) using an Open Sound Control (OSC) utility like `oscsend`

 - Take the following sequence as an example and save time as you go.

 > hifi-min > hifi-max / hifi-min > all-min / hifi-max > all-max | indie-min > indie-max | analog-max